noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Generates a new DH keypair.

  * **`DH(privkey, pubkey)`**: Performs a DH calculation and returns an output sequence of bytes.
-If the public key is invalid the output of this calculation is undefined (but must not leak information about the private key).
+If the public key is invalid the output of this calculation is up to the implementation but must not leak information about the private key.

-Noise depends on the following **cipher parameters**:
+Noise depends on the following **symmetric crypto parameters**:

  * **`ENCRYPT(k, n, ad, plaintext)`**: Encrypts `plaintext` using the cipher key `k` of 256 bits and a 64-bit unsigned integer nonce `n` which must be